Square-Developers/oauth-examples/php/README.md

 ### Step 1: Download Composer and dependencies

 This application requires the PHP Square SDK as well as DotEnv for reading environment variables, which you install via Composer.

 First, download Composer in this directory with the instructions on [this page](https://getcomposer.org/download/).

+After you've downloaded Composer, update your Square PHP SDK version in `composer.json` - change `REPLACE_ME` to your desired version number.
+Latest version can be found [here](https://developer.squareup.com/docs/sdks/php)

-After you've downloaded Composer, install the dependencies with the following command from this directory:
+install the dependencies with the following command from this directory:

 ```
-php composer.phar install
+composer install
 ```

 ### Step 2: Get your credentials and set the redirect URL: